friendliai/periflow-cli/README.md

 # ⛔️ IMPORTANT

-This repository has been deprecated and no longer maintained.
-Please use **[periflow-client](https://github.com/friendliai/periflow-client)** to continue receiving updates and supports.
+This repository has been deprecated and is no longer maintained.
+Please use **[periflow-client](https://github.com/friendliai/periflow-client)** to continue receiving updates and support.
 You can install the package with `pip install periflow-client`.

 # PeriFlow CLI